catalyst-cloud/catalystcloud-docs/source/kubernetes/role-mapping.rst

 - Kubectl installed (on your machine or your jumphost)
 - Your kube-admin config downloaded

-Once you have all of these set up we can start by taking a look at our default pod policy.
-To find the default policy we use the following command:
+Once you have all of these set up we need to start by taking a look at the default configmap that connects our openstack roles to our kube RBAC group.
+To find the default configmap we use the following command:

 .. code-block:: bash